Eduardo Fabini

-Eduardo Fabini (Solís de Mataojo, 18 May 1882 – 17 May 1950) was a Uruguayan composer and musician.
+Eduardo Fabini (Solís de Mataojo, 18 May 1882 – 17 May 1950) was an Uruguayan composer and musician.

 Fabini, along with Alfonso Broqua, Luis Cluzeau Mortet and Vicente Ascone, was representative of the nationalist tendency that emerged in Uruguayan music in the 1910s and 1920s.

 Biography

 Born May 18, 1882 in the small town of Solís de Mataojo, Lavalleja, with his parents Juan Fabini and Antonia Bianchi, of Italian origin and some distinguished musicians in their family.
 He spent his early childhood in intimate contact with nature.
-Fabini is considered the highest positive value of classical music in Uruguay; having started a musical orientation in classical music forms, tones and melodies of national folk music; managed as expressions of exquisite refinement, excellent inspiration, and great musical sensitivity.
+Fabini is considered to be among the best classical composers in Uruguay; making use of national folk music within the forms of classical music.
+His work has been regarded as expressing exquisite refinement, inspiration, and great musical sensitivity.

 His musical knowledge began at an early age.
 At the age of four years, his favorite toy was the accordion.
 At six he admired his performances in the harmonium.
 At this time he began his musical studies of the violin with his older brother.
 He continued his studies in Montevideo, at the Conservatory "The Lyre" (from 9 to 13 years) with teachers Romeo Massi and Italo Casellas, and later with Scarabelli and Ferroni.
 On the advice of the teacher Perez Badia, Fabini won a scholarship in 1899 at age 17 that allowed him to travel to Europe and enter the music conservatory in Brussels, where he studied with teachers deloc and Thomson, and harmony with the teacher Brouk.

-It began in the composition, performing their "Tristes" for orchestra two "Intermediate" a "arpegiano Study" for piano, and choir "Flowers of the field"; while as a performer won First Prize for Violin with Distinction, awarded by the Brussels Conservatory.
+Beginning in composition, Fabini composed "Tristes" for orchestra, two "Intermedios" an "arpegiano Study" for piano, and, for choir, "Flowers of the field."
+As a performer, Fabini won First Prize for Violin "with Distinction", awarded by the Brussels Conservatory.
 Fabini was the first South American in that environment to express their native music.

-He returned to Uruguay in 1903, becoming known as soloist in various presentations made at the Teatro Solís of Montevideo, which aroused admiration.
+He returned to Uruguay in 1903, becoming known as soloist through various performances at the Teatro Solís of Montevideo, which aroused admiration.
 After another trip to Europe, to Spain in 1905 where he remained two years, he returned to Montevideo in 1907.
-He participated with other national musicians in founding the Musical Conservatory of Uruguay, (1907).
-In 1913, he co-founded the Association of Chamber Music, numerous concerts sponsored entity that acted as interpreter.
+He participated with other Uruguayan musicians in founding the Musical Conservatory of Uruguay, (1907).
+In 1913, he co-founded the Association of Chamber Music, performing in numerous concerts for that organization as an interpreter.

-It is from time retiring to a life in the countryside, to reside in Solís and the Fuente Salus, avoiding public activity.
+Around this time, he retired to a life in the countryside, residing in Solís and Fuente Salus, avoiding public activity.
 During this period he composed "Campo", his first symphonic poem, which was first performed in public at the Teatro Albéniz in Montevideo on April 29, 1922.
-"Field" obtained immediately widespread recognition of his musical values, being also enshrined Buenos Aires - where he was performed in 1925 at the Teatro Colón by the Vienna Philharmonic - and soon in New York, Washington, Madrid, Barcelona, Berlin, Moscow, Valencia, Rio de Janeiro and other major music cities such as Vienna, where was performed by the Philharmonic in that city, under the baton of the great Richard Strauss.
+"Campo" obtained immediately widespread recognition of his musical values, being also lauded in Buenos Aires – where it was performed in 1925 at the Teatro Colón by the Vienna Philharmonic – and soon in New York, Washington, Madrid, Barcelona, Berlin, Moscow, Valencia, Rio de Janeiro and other major music cities such as Vienna, where was performed by the Philharmonic again, under the baton of the Richard Strauss.